smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

 Refer to the examples of Event Command prompting above and below to understand how the LSAM software commands help to define the limits of fields that apply to each OpCon Event.
 At one time, OpCon had a constraint that no single field of an Event command could exceed 80 characters.
 Most of the LSAM commands used to format an Event command show fields that would permit more characters to be entered because within OpCon those fields have mostly been defined as longer than 80 characters.

-In the compressed example above, the CONDSP command prompt is used to enter message data that will become part of the OpCon/xps Event $CONSOLE:DISPLAY.
+In the compressed example above, the CONDSP command prompt is used to enter message data that will become part of the OpCon Event $CONSOLE:DISPLAY.
 This command prompting screen limits the message data to only 80 characters.
 (Since OpCon now allows much longer messages to be sent via OpCon Event command processing, command prompting will be revised accordingly.)
 When used for an LSAM Message Management Event command, the fields of OpCon Events support Event Command Variable field substitution, as documented above in this topic.

 #### SCGBLD Command Prompt